EricIO/names/README.md

 =====

 Program that tries to guess your gender based on your name.
 Simple unigram language model for the names.
-The training is from the U.S census.
+The training data is from the U.S census.

 Horrribly hacky code.